 The stroller is ten percent lighter than other strollers and folds in half making it a great value compared to other high-end all-terrain strollers.

 The price though, makes this stroller a win.
-While it works like a high-end stroller, but with a much more affordable price.
+While it works as a high-end stroller, but with a much more affordable price.

 Let’s start with the basics.